 S3 Datasource Configuration

-Enterprise OPA's support for pulling in data from any S3-compatible blob store lets you use a common storage option to push data to, and have that data available and up to date for policy evaluations in Enterprise OPA.
+Enterprise OPA supports pulling in data from any S3-compatible blob store, e.g. AWS S3 and Google Cloud Storage.
+This allows you to use a common storage option to push data to, and have that data available and up to date for policy evaluations in Enterprise OPA.

 Example Configuration